numenta/htmresearch/README.md

 modified version of TemporalMemory that we are currently researching.
 It includes support for feedback connections (through apical dendrites) and external distal basal connections.

+You can perform a more thorough test by running the test script from the repository root:
+%> ./run_tests.sh